Prince Philip, Duke of Edinburgh: Final years and retirement

-From 20 to 24 December 2019, Philip stayed at King Edward VII's Hospital and received treatment for a "pre-existing condition", in a visit described by Buckingham Palace as a "precautionary measure".
-He had not been seen in public since attending Lady Gabriella Kingston's wedding in May 2019.
+In December 2019, Philip stayed at King Edward VII's Hospital and received treatment for a "pre-existing condition" in a visit described by Buckingham Palace as a "precautionary measure".
+He had not been seen in public since attending Lady Gabriella Windsor's wedding in May 2019.
 A photo of the royal couple as they isolated at Windsor Castle during the COVID-19 pandemic was released ahead of his 99th birthday in June 2020.
 In July 2020, he stepped down as Colonel-in-Chief of The Rifles, a position he had held since 2007.
 He was succeeded by his daughter-in-law Camilla, Duchess of Cornwall.

-On 9 January 2021, Philip and Elizabeth were vaccinated against COVID-19 by a household doctor at Windsor Castle.
-On 16 February 2021, Philip was admitted to King Edward VII's Hospital as a "precautionary measure" after feeling unwell.
-He was visited by Prince Charles on 20 February.
-On 23 February, it was confirmed by Buckingham Palace that Philip was "responding to treatment" for an infection.
-On 1 March 2021, Philip was transferred by ambulance to St Bartholomew's Hospital to continue treatment for an infection, and additionally to undergo "testing and observation" relating to a pre-existing heart condition.
-He underwent a successful procedure for his heart condition on 3 March and was transferred back to King Edward VII's Hospital on 5 March.
-He was discharged on 16 March and returned to Windsor Castle.
+In January 2021, Philip and Elizabeth were vaccinated against COVID-19 by a household doctor at Windsor Castle.
+In February 2021, Philip was admitted to King Edward VII's Hospital as a "precautionary measure" after feeling unwell; he was visited by Prince Charles.
+Buckingham Palace confirmed that Philip was "responding to treatment" for an infection.
+In March, Philip was transferred by ambulance to St Bartholomew's Hospital to continue treatment for an infection, and to undergo "testing and observation" relating to a pre-existing heart condition.
+He underwent a successful procedure for his heart condition and was transferred back to King Edward VII's Hospital.
+He was discharged a week later and returned to Windsor Castle.